 How a Grammar Factory Amazon bestseller campaign works

-At Grammar Factory, when we run an Amazon bestseller campaign in our Boost+ Marketing add-on, we start by lowering the price of the client’s eBook to 0.99 for seven days.
+At Grammar Factory, when we run an Amazon bestseller campaign on behalf of one of our authors, we start by lowering the price of the client’s Kindle eBook to 0.99 for seven days.

-After this, we book paid advertising that reach hundreds of thousands of people throughout the week, and share the book via the Grammar Factory social media channels.
+After this, we book paid ads that reach hundreds of thousands of people throughout the week, and share the book via the Grammar Factory social media channels.

 We also encourage the author to start talking about their book (and the week-long promotion) everywhere they can: on social media, with their email list, in client meetings, in podcast interviews, in the media and more.